FrancescoRisso/PolitoMaterialDownload/SETTINGS.md

 -   `download`: all the settings regarding the downloading of the materials.
     -   `mainFolderPath`: the absolute path to the root directory where you keep all the files from Polito.
 By default, material from each course will be saved in `<mainFolderPath>\<courseName>`, unless stated differently in `coursesRenaming`.
-    -   `waitTime`: a decimal number, that represents a time in seconds that the program will wait for some pages to be fully loaded.<br>
+    -   `waitTime`: a decimal number, that represents an arbitrary amount of time in seconds that the program will wait for some pages to be fully loaded.<br>
         Of course, the smaller this value is, the faster the program will be, but it should be high enough so that the page is correctly generated.<br>
-        A value that works for me is 0.4: I suggest to start from 0.2, and increase it until you do not get any `Could not find...` error.
+        A value that works for me is 0.4: I suggest to start from 0.2, and increase it until you do not get any `Could not find...` error, and no file is skipped.
     -   `createEmptyIgnore`: in case the "ignore" file is not present in a course folder, this setting tells whether to create a new, empty one in the course folder.
 More details about the usage of the "ignore" file will be presented below.<br>
         Possible values are `True`, `Yes` and `On` if you want the file to be created, `False`, `No`, `Off` if you do not want it (please do not use double quotes).
     -   `createEmptyRenaming`: in case the "renaming" file is not present in a course folder, this setting tells whether to create a new, empty one in the course folder.
 More details about the usage of the "renaming" file will be presented below.<br>